jacksund/simmate/docs/getting_started/custom_tables_and_apps/create_a_custom_app.md

     !!! note
         `ExampleAppConfig` is the python class that we defined in the `apps.py` file

+    !!! tip
+        If your app has another third-party Django dependency, you must register that as well.
+To do this, use the `extra_django_apps` setting.
+All apps in this setting will be added to Django's `INSTALLED_APPS` setting.
+For example:

+        ``` yaml
+        apps:
+            - example_app.apps.ExampleAppConfig

+        extra_django_apps:
+          - django_tables2
+          - django_celery_results
+        ```

+        `extra_django_apps` will be added to `INSTALLED_APPS` added *ahead of* any Simmate apps.
+If this does not work for your desired dependency, please contact our team for support.

 2. Ensure the new configuration includes your new app:
 ``` bash